Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The naive string vertices using hyperbolic metric

 If the fixed point of the parabolic element is at $z=x$ on the upper half-plane $\mathbb{H}$, then it is given by \cite{Maskit3}

 It generates the following transformation on $\mathbb{H}$:

-Then, the natural local coordinate for the puncture that corresponds to a parabolic element, whose fixed point is at infinity $z=x$ on the upper half-plane $\mathbb{H}$, is given by
+Then the natural local coordinate for the puncture that corresponds to a parabolic element, whose fixed point is at infinity $z=x$ on the upper half-plane $\mathbb{H}$, is given by

-As it is required, this choice of local coordinate is invariant under the translation, $\frac{1}{z-x} \to \frac{1}{z-x} + 1$, which represents the action of the generator of the corresponding parabolic element.
-In terms of the local coordinate $w$, the metric around the puncture takes the form
+This choice of local coordinate is invariant under the translation, $\frac{1}{z-x} \to \frac{1}{z-x} + 1$, which represents the action of the generator of the corresponding parabolic element.
+In terms of the local coordinate $w$, the metric around the puncture takes the form (\ref{hyplmetric}).
+Then we can define the naive string vertices using the Riemann surfaces endowed with the hyperbolic metric as follows.